shehnaaz2003/CNN-Project/README.md

-Project:Cat vs Dog Image Classification using CNN
+Project : Cat vs Dog Image Classification using CNN

 1. Problem Statement :
  The project is about building a machine learning model that can automatically classify images into two categories: Cat or Dog.
 Instead of humans looking at an image and saying